oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

     </copy>
     ```

     The `business_logic` module will insert an order into that table after converting a comma-separated string to a JSON document which is eventually parsed by `json_table()`.
+Inserting data into a table requires the use of the MLE JavaScript SQL driver which will be covered in a later lab.

     ```sql
     <copy>